terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 can do, or perhaps who they need to talk to to ensure that their changes do make progress through all their hoops.

+Task definitions can be split up across multiple files/refs, and even across multiple projects.
+This splitting of task definitions allows the control of task definitions to be delegated to different entities.
+By aligning ref boundaries with controlling entities, the standard gerrit ref ACL mechanisms may be used to control who can define tasks on which changes.

 Task Status
 -----------
 Task status is used to indicate either the readiness of a task for execution